kordless/EvolveMCP/FILE_DIFF_EDITOR_HOWTO.md

 Install the file diff editor
 ```

 Just say that to Claude and the tool will be automatically added to your system!
+You will need to restart Claude after to load the new tool server.

 ### Manual Installation (Without Evolve)